im-fiv/hasanlang/README.md

 - by writing code and submitting pull requests

 ## Bugs
-As I said before, this is my first time making a project as complex as this, so my code is particularly prone to errors.
-Due to the complexity of this project, your help in finding and/or fixing bugs would significantly contribute to its advancement.
+As I said before, this is my first time making a project as complex as this one, so my code is particularly prone to errors.
+Due to the sheer complexity of this project, your help in finding and/or fixing bugs would significantly contribute to its advancement.
 With your help, this entire project may become possible to complete!

 ## License
 Hasanlang is [MIT licensed](https://en.wikipedia.org/wiki/MIT_License).